emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 of syntax, evaluation of arguments, [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity), etc. These topics are all important, of course -- but when I want to learn something, it really helps me to see an example.

-Coming up with a good example isn't easy, however.
+Coming up with a good example isn't easy.
 In my opinion, a good example should:

 * Exhibit the topic being studied in a non-trivial way.
 * Have an implementation that's small enough to fit on half a page.